lsund/beginning-clojure/beginning-clojure/src/slides.md

 Since you model your problem in types, the type checker is helping you, not working against you.
-This is in contrast to many imperative programmers in static languages like Java which feel relieved when going to dynamic languages.
+This is in contrast to many imperative programmers in static languages like Java which feel that the compiler is working against them.
-The haskell type checker can infer the most generic type of every value of your program, which means that it in some sense understands the semantics of your program.
-That means, when you get a type error, its probably something wrong in your thinking.
+The haskell type checker can infer the most generic type of every value of your program, without you having to specify it.
+Since you model your problem in types it means that the haskell compiler "understands" your program.
+Using this logic, a compile time error usually means something wrong in your thinking.

-Naturally, haskell excels in error-prone applications where it's easy to make mistakes such compilers or parsers, but gets used in all kind of applications.
-However, industrial use is limited.
-We do not have a rails framework, or any significant funding.
+Obviously, haskell excels in error-prone applications where it's easy to make mistakes.
+Common examples are compilers and parsers, but gets used in all kind of applications.
+However, haskell industrial use is limited.
+Haskellers do not have a rails framework, or large coorperation funding.
 Many libraries are experimental or undocumented.
 If you need to connect to Microsoft SQL server, it can be difficult.
 It often comes down to: if you're not going to write that library, no one else will.

-There are many reasons why haskell adoption is low.
-Things that have been discussed involve:
+Some specific reasons haskell adoption is low are the following:
 - Lack of IDE
 - Memory usage difficult to reason about due to lazyness
-- Bindings to commercial libraries non-existent
+- Bindings to commercial libraries often non-existent
 - Lack of documentation because of the fact that we have types.

-But theh most interesting reason, involves Elm the programming language.
-Elm is a haskell-like language, its syntax is almost indistinguishable with haskells.
-However, Elm misses some important parts, for example higher kinded types.
+But I think the most interesting reason, is illustraded through the Elm programming language.
+Elm is on first glance a very haskell-like language, its syntax is practically indistinguishable with haskells.
+However, Elm misses some important design ideas, for example higher kinded types.
 With no higher kinded types, you can't define a common interface for mappable types in statically typed languages.
 In haskell, all things that can be mapped over is a Functor and you just call map interchangebly.
 In elm you can't do this, and as a result, you have to do List.Map, Map.Map, Array.Map etc...

-Does this stop people from using from using Elm?
-No. Elm is probably more widely adopted than stronger languages such as purescript anyways.
+Does this (and other things) stop people from using from using Elm?
+No. Elm is probably more widely adopted than "better" languages such as purescript anyways.
 The consensus?
 People don't want to know what a functor is.
 Or: people feel that in order to use haskell, you have to learn what a functor is, then applicative, then monoid until you finally climb the mountain and understand monads.
-And since nobody wants to climb a mountain, haskell does not get adopted.
-You can of course use haskell without knowing anything about these abstractions, but its kind of off-putting using a language in which you only understand the basics.
+And since nobody wants to climb a mountain, hence haskell does not get adopted.
+You can of course use haskell without knowing anything about these abstractions, but its clearly disencouraging using a language in which you only understand the basics.

-Just as an exemple on why you don't need to climb the monad mountain.
+Of course, you don't have have to climb a mountain in order to use mathematical abstractions.
 Take monoid.
 It is a laughable simple concept.
-It is the class of all types which fulfill the idea that you can append together.
-It would not be very misleading to rename monoid to appendable.
+It is the class of all types which fulfill the idea that you can append data together.
 There is one more important thing to it: the append needs to be accociative.
 That means if you have three appendable items after eachother, it does not matter in which order you append them to eachother.
 As a result, when we are talking about monoids, we know that we are talking about data , which you safely can parellalize, or recursively descend into.

+It would not be very misleading to rename monoid to appendable.
+But then, would you at the same time rename Integer to addable?
+A monoid is a monoid, an integer is an integer.

 -->